SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Title the content modifier step as 'Set Application ID and Custom Status' in the General tab of the property sheet.
 Next, go to the 'message header' tab and 'Add' a header.
 <br>![](../ex4/images/image-26.png)

-1. Set the Header properties as specifed below:
+1. Set the Header properties as specified below:

     Action : `Create`, Name : `SAP_ApplicationID`, Source Type : `Property`, Source Value : `customerID`.
 <br>![](../ex4/images/image-27.png)